asgardphp/asgard/README.md

 ### Asgard PHP Framework

-Asgard is a web application framework trying to make development pleasant and easy for developers.
+Asgard is a web application framework trying to make development efficient and easy for developers.

 ### Installation

-With Composer, simply add this line to your project dependencies:
-"asgard/asgard": "dev-master"

-### Starter

-To create new Asgard project:
-composer create-project asgard/starter newproject/ --stability dev
+composer create-project asgard/starter [folder] --stability dev

+### Official Documentation

+Documentation for the entire framework can be found on the [Asgard website](http://asgard.com/docs).

+### Contributing To Asgard

+Please submit all issues and pull requests to the [asgardphp/asgard](http://github.com/asgardphp/asgard) repository.

+### License

+The Asgard framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)